vsajip/kscript/README.md

 `kscript` is inspired (and bluntly borrows `mvncp` for dependency resolution) by [kotlin-script](https://github.com/andrewoma/kotlin-script) which is another great way to do scripting in Kotlin. `kotlin-script` has more options compared to `kscript`, but the latter is conceptually cleaner (no code wrapping) and more simplistic.

-`kscript` works better with Intellij as IDE, because extended multi-line shebang-headers are not (yet?) supported by Intellij Kotlin plugin (even if the kotlin-script parser seems to be able to handle them).
+`kscript` works better with [Intellij](https://www.jetbrains.com/idea/), since extended multi-line shebang-headers are not (yet?) supported by Intellij's' Kotlin plugin (even if the kotlin-script parser seems to be able to handle them).
 However in order to use `mvncp` for dependency resolution, `kotlin script` relies on such mutli-line shebang headers (see [here](https://github.com/andrewoma/kotlin-script#mvncp)).
 In contrast, since `kscript` just works with just a standard shebang line, code parsing works very well in Intellij.